rwhitworth/fuzzing-utils/README.md

 List of things fuzzed that found very little or no issues via AFL.
 These may be worth revisiting with libfuzzer, ASAN enabled, etc.

+- perl5 - heavily fuzzed by the community, but still tons of bugs to be found.
+Tons.
+Difficult to report bugs and get traction on fixing them, so not worth the time
+- MRI ruby
+- mruby - very heavily fuzzed by the community, due to bug bounties.
+One issue found, but reported by another contributor as well.
+- libgif - outstanding bug/CVE confirmed, but no new issues found
+- jq
+- lua
+- luajit
+- libsndfile - nothing found via afl-fuzz after weeks of fuzzing.
+Very vulnerable with lots of active security issues being found, but I'll leave it to others
+- libarchive - nothing found via afl-fuzz after weeks of fuzzing.
+Very vulnerable with lots of active security issues being found, but I'll leave it to others
+- libgd
+- liblnk
+- CSV::XS
-perl, MRI ruby, mruby, libgif (outstanding bug/CVE confirmed, but no new issues found), jq, lua, luajit, libsndfile, libarchive, libgd, liblnk, CSV::XS, Lemon lexer/parser as part of SQLite3 (issues will not be resolved by developers), imageworsener, json-parser, parson, tinyrb (project dead, no reason to report bugs), libxml (libFuzzer found nothing, also noted other netizens testing with libFuzzer)
+- Lemon lexer/parser as part of SQLite3 - issues will not be resolved by developers
+- imageworsener
+- json-parser
+- parson
+- tinyrb - project dead, no reason to report bugs
+- libxml2 - libFuzzer found nothing, also noted other netizens testing with libFuzzer
+- libmaxminddb - clean.  afl-fuzz found one issue previously, but now finding nothing.  libFuzzer also finding nothing now.

 ## Issue Template